FernandoBasso/devhowto/cmdline/aws-vault-bash-prompt.md

 ![bash unicode symbol cloud](../__assets/bash-print-unicode-symbol-cloud.png)

 :::{tip}
-You can install one or more Nerd Fonts and then look up the hex codes for the symbols you prefer in their website:
+We can install one or more Nerd Fonts and then look up the hex codes for the symbols you prefer in their website:

 - [Nerd Fonts cheat-sheet](https://www.nerdfonts.com/cheat-sheet)